robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbtokenstore/write/burnfrom.md

     if (_amount > _claimedBalance + _unclaimedBalance) revert INSUFFICIENT_FUNDS();
     ```

 5. Find the amount of claimed tokens that should be burned.
-This will be 0 if the holder has no claimed balance, an amount up to the holder's claimed balance if there is a preference for burning claimed tokens, or the difference between the amount being burned and the holder's unclaimed balance otherwise.
+This will remain 0 if the holder has no claimed balance, an amount up to the holder's claimed balance if there is a preference for burning claimed tokens, or the difference between the amount being burned and the holder's unclaimed balance otherwise.

     ```
     // The amount of tokens to burn. uint256 _claimedTokensToBurn;

-    // If there's no balance, redeem no tokens. if (_claimedBalance == 0)
-      _claimedTokensToBurn = 0;
+    // Get a reference to how many claimed tokens should be burned. if (_claimedBalance != 0)
+      if (_preferClaimedTokens)
-      // If prefer converted, redeem tokens before redeeming unclaimed tokens. else if (_preferClaimedTokens)
+        // If prefer converted, redeem tokens before redeeming unclaimed tokens.
         _claimedTokensToBurn = _claimedBalance < _amount ? _claimedBalance : _amount;
+        // Otherwise, redeem unclaimed tokens before claimed tokens. else {
+        unchecked {
-      // Otherwise, redeem unclaimed tokens before claimed tokens. else _claimedTokensToBurn = _unclaimedBalance < _amount ? _amount - _unclaimedBalance : 0;
+          _claimedTokensToBurn = _unclaimedBalance < _amount ? _amount - _unclaimedBalance : 0;
+        }
+      }
     ```
 6. The amount of unclaimed tokens to burn is necessarily the amount of tokens to burn minus the amount of claimed tokens to burn.

     ```
-    // The amount of unclaimed tokens to redeem. uint256 _unclaimedTokensToBurn = _amount - _claimedTokensToBurn;
+    // The amount of unclaimed tokens to redeem. uint256 _unclaimedTokensToBurn;
+    unchecked {
+      _unclaimedTokensToBurn = _amount - _claimedTokensToBurn;
+    }
     ```

-7. If there are unclaimed tokens to burn, subtract the amount from the unclaimed balance of the holder for the project, and from the unclaimed total supply of the project.
+7. If there are claimed tokens to burn, get a reference to the quantity.

     ```
     // Subtract the tokens from the unclaimed balance and total supply.